Vietnam.vn - Nền tảng quảng bá Việt Nam

 As AI rapidly evolves, reshaping education and socio-economic development, the need for individuals with comprehensive AI knowledge and skills becomes increasingly urgent.

-Wang Xuenan, deputy director of the Digital Education Research Institute of the National Academy of Education Sciences, said that the number of students majoring in AI last year was more than 40,000, but it was still not enough to meet the country's needs.
+Wang Xuenan, deputy director of the Digital Education Research Institute of the National Academy of Education Sciences, said the number of students majoring in AI last year was more than 40,000, but it was still not enough to meet the country's needs.

 Consulting firm McKinsey & Company estimates that China will need 6 million AI professionals by 2030.